Suicide barrier

 Suicide barriers may be erected for a variety of purposes beyond saving the lives of those attempting suicide.
 They are commonly used on pedestrian bridges that cross over train tracks or highways to prevent injury to other members of the public caused by jumping suicides and to keep transportation systems functioning efficiently.
 Similar reasoning is often cited for their use in subways.
 Suicide barriers have been employed to prevent trauma in neighbors who live in close proximity to jumping suicide hotspots, as has been done in cities such as Seattle.
 Media attention associated with jumping has also figured into the decision to install barriers in certain locations that wish to avoid association of their building or landmark with suicides.

 Forms and materials

 Suicide barriers come in a variety of forms and are constructed from sturdy materials.
 Most suicide barriers are fence-like metal structures that are made difficult to climb by inward curving tops.

 Glass barriers have been deployed in some places to provide greater transparency and visual appeal.
 After an imposing fence was removed on the Grafton Bridge of Auckland, New Zealand, jumping suicides increased, and a glass barrier was installed.

 Suicide barriers also include nets that extend from the structure or hang below it in order to preserve views outward.
 Suicide nets have been used on the Bern Muenster Terrace in Bern, Switzerland, and the Cornell University campus in Ithaca, New York.
-A wire mesh barrier is also being constructed on Golden Gate Bridge.
-It is expected to cost $200 million.
+In January 2024, a suicide prevention net was installed on the full length of the Golden Gate Bridge.
+The net consists of a stainless steel mesh suspended 20 feet below the sidewalk and out 20 feet over the water.